RikaResource/.github/profile/README.md

 We are currently at a very early stage and as such we could use all the help we can get.

 Check out [this](https://github.com/RikaResource/guides/blob/main/CONTRIBUTING.md) for guides on how to participate.
-See you!
+See you in cyberspace ...

 ## 👩‍💻 Useful resources